-Dr. John R. Hess discusses how the coagulation system works and why it fails in trauma.
+John R. Hess, MD, discusses how the coagulation system works and why it fails in trauma.

 This curriculum is designed primarily for inpatient providers (physicians and nurses) of early care to injured children.
 It has been specifically designed as a resource to allow providers in adult-designated trauma centers and pediatric-designated trauma centers in Washington state to meet the "Pediatric Education Requirement" (PER) developed by the Washington State Emergency Medical Services and Trauma System, and defined in Washington Administrative Code (WAC 246-976-700).
 However, the curriculum is also of potential value to all pediatric trauma care providers, both in the inpatient and prehospital settings.

 Screening, brief intervention, and referral (SBIRT) can be used for both alcohol and drug issues.

 A trauma evaluation and management guideline for initial evaluation and management of blunt thoracic aortic injury (TAI).